weidizhang/jMicro-HTTP/README.md

 jMicro-HTTP is a fully function HTTP server written in java.

-It uses com.sun.net.httpserver.* as a base, which is the built in HTTP server, but much too basic to be functional in any form or for any purpose.
+It uses com.sun.net.httpserver.* as a base, which is the built in HTTP server, but is too basic to be functional for any real purpose by itself.

+There is also support for PHP-CGI, though currently it is very basic.
+Headers are properly set and content is properly output, but reading GET or POST data is not yet supported.

 ## Usage